NetApp/trident/docs/reference/tridentctl.rst

         --pvc string                The name of the PVC used by Trident.
         --silent                    Disable most output during installation.
         --trident-image string      The Trident image to install.
-        --ucp-bearer-token string   UCP authorization token (for Docker UCP only).
-        --ucp-host string           IP address of the UCP host (for Docker UCP only).
         --use-custom-yaml           Use any existing YAML files that exist in setup directory.
         --volume-name string        The name of the storage volume used by Trident.
         --volume-size string        The size of the storage volume used by Trident. (default "2Gi")